bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 Note: Infix functions will be migrated to the same scheme in the nearest future.
 ### Compile-time constants

-Since M14 we need to prefix Kotlin constants with <code>const</code> to be able to use them in annotations and see as fields from Java:
+Since M14 we need to prefix Kotlin constants with `const` to be able to use them in annotations and see as fields from Java:

 {% raw %}
 <p></p>